 Many fleets like to plan specific routes for drivers, especially when there are multiple stops.
-Your truck GPS navigation solution should make it simple to plan a route and dispatch the route directly to your driver’s phone.
+Your truck GPS navigation & tracking solution should make it simple to plan a route and dispatch the route directly to your driver’s phone.

 Hours of Service integration

 Look for a solution that integrates with a driver’s Hours of Service to increase route planning efficiency and compliance.